kubernetes/kubernetes/examples/mysql-wordpress-pd/README.md

 ## tl;dr Quickstart

-Put your desired mysql password in a file called `password.txt` with no trailing newline.
+Put your desired MySQL password in a file called `password.txt` with no trailing newline.
 The first `tr` command will remove the newline if your editor added one.